Devil-cyber-source/moviefy/MOVIEFY_DESIGN.md

-# 🎬 BROFLIX Design Implementation
+# 🎬 MOVIEFY Design Implementation

 ## ✨ What's New:

-Your app now has a **Broflix-inspired modern interface** with professional Netflix-style design!
+Your app now has a **modern interface** with professional Netflix-style design!

 ---